 Our HR and IS teams have put together a handy guide to working from home.
-On this web page you will also find a link to the University's Pay Policy related to Covid-19.
+On this web page you will also find a link to the University's Covid-19 Pay Policy.

 Alongside the above support is the University's ongoing commitment to creating and supporting a diverse and inclusive community of staff and students.
 On the Equality, Diversity and Inclusivity web pages you will find a range of information and guidance for staff which you may find helpful when speaking with your manager about your working arrangements.